SciML/DiffEqDocs.jl/docs/src/getting_started.md

 You can also explicitly choose the algorithm to use.
 DifferentialEquations.jl offers a much wider variety of solver algorithms than traditional differential equations libraries.
-Many of these algorithms are from recent research and have been shown to be more efficient than the "standard" algorithms.
+Many of these algorithms are from recent research and have been shown to be more efficient than the “standard” algorithms.
 For example, we can choose a 5th order Tsitouras method:

 ```@example ODE2